lspahija/torchestrator/README.md

 The IP address of the exit node of each Tor instance will vary.
 This is useful for IP address rotation.

 ### To run:

-- `cd torchestrator/docker/torprivoxydocker`
-- `docker build -t torprivoxy:1.0 .`
 - set number of Tor containers you wish to spin up with config property `tor.containerQuantity` in `torchestrator/src/main/resources/application.properties`
   (default is 10, but can be a much higher number depending on RAM)
-- `./gradlew bootRun` (with JDK 15) or run in an IDE like IntelliJ IDEA
+- cd into `torchestrator` directory and execute `./gradlew bootRun` (with JDK 15) or run in an IDE like IntelliJ IDEA
 - get next proxy port with `GET localhost:8080/port`

 ## Examples